At its simplest, our aim is to get more people making art and culture everyday.

 WELLBEING is a fundamental need.
 When we feel well, everything else in life seems much easier.

-SKILLS: Arts and cultural learning develops skills beyond those specific to the creative industries
+SKILLS: Arts and cultural learning develops important life skills

 - The creative arts offer powerful tools for exploring and thinking about the world.
 One of the by products is mindfulness.